rek1nn/ABC-Analyse/README.md

 ## How it use
 1.  pip install tabulate
 2. Run abc_analyse.py
-3. You can inport your own data or take test data set iPhone 12 Silicone Case, USB-C Cabel, AirPods Pro 2.
+3. You can inport your own data or take test data set:

+iPhone 12 Silicone Case, USB-C Cabel, AirPods Pro 2.
 Gen, Spinner, Orbit Spearmint, Coca-Cola 0.5 95, 353, 2, 90, 228, 554
 4.99, 2.98, 225, 3.98, 0.75, 0.99